Menu

 A misty morning at Stirling Castle.

 Discover cosy corners that inspired the Harry Potter books when you wander the UNESCO-listed Old Town.
-And for a special treat, indulge in a festive afternoon tea complete with sweet mince pies at Edinburgh Castle.
+And for a special treat, indulge in an afternoon tea complete with sweet mince pies at Edinburgh Castle.

 Stick around for Hogmanay, Scottish New Year, to experience other seasonal traditions.
 Stonehaven’s parade of whirling fireballs is a strong contender for the most jaw-dropping.
 Or, head to the Scottish Borders, where you can listen to bagpipes at the lighting of the Biggar Bonfire.